Kingston Police Force: Ranks and insignia

 The rank insignia of the Kingston Police Force is similar to that used by some police services elsewhere in Canada and in the United Kingdom, except that the usual "pips" are replaced by maple leaves.
 The St. Edward's Crown is found on insignia of staff sergeant, all superintendent ranks and all commanding officer ranks.

+Weapons

+The Kingston Police uses the following weapons: